johschmidt42/fastapi-postgresql/README.md

 - [ ] Indexes
 - [ ] Image for every user (but store on postgresql)
 - [ ] Search functionality
+- [ ] order by StrEnum is not shown correctly in swagger